sjkp/Microsoft-teams-docs/teams/createtabconfigui.md

 Use `microsoftTeams.settings.setSettings({contentUrl, suggestedTabName, websiteUrl, removeUrl, customSettings})` to specify the URL of the content Microsoft Teams should host in the tab.
 Things to keep in mind:

-* This call may be made at any time the configuration UI is displayed, including before or after the user selects the **Save** button.
+* This call may be made at any time the configuration page is displayed, including before or after the user selects the **Save** button.
 * The `contentUrl` is a required field which specifies the URL of the content Microsoft Teams should host in the tab.
-* If `contentUrl` resides in a different domain from the configuration UI, make sure you have added that domain to the `validDomains` element in the tab manifest file.
+* If `contentUrl` resides in a different domain from the configuration page, make sure you have added that domain to the `validDomains` element in the tab manifest file.
 For more information, see [Microsoft Teams tab schema](tab_schema.md) and [Redirecting across domains within a Microsoft Teams tab](crossdomain.md).
 *  The other parameters further customize how your content appears in Microsoft Teams:
 	*  The optional `suggestedTabName` parameter sets the initial tab name.
 Users can rename the tab.
 The default value is the display name for the tab as specified in the manifest.
 	*  The optional `websiteUrl` parameter sets where the user is taken if they select **Go to website**.
 Typically, this is a link to the same content as displayed on the tab, but within your main web app with its regular chrome and navigation.
 	*  The optional `removeUrl` parameter sets the url to iframe when the user [removes a tab](updateremovetab.md#removing-a-tab).
 	* The optional `customSettings` parameter can be used to store additional context about the settings.
-This field is retrievable only on the configuration UI and is intended to help hydrate the previous values when [updating a tab](updateremovetab.md#updating-an-existing-tab-instance).
+This field is retrievable only on the configuration page and is intended to help hydrate the previous values when [updating a tab](updateremovetab.md#updating-an-existing-tab-instance).

 ### Determine when the user has clicked the Save button